 Osteopenia is the precursor to osteoporosis.
 Osteoporosis is a condition in which bones become thin and brittle, and break more easily.
 Screening is available to identify peak bone mass.
 Prevention education and treatment programs include fall prevention, balance activity, instruction in proper body mechanics and exercise, fitting of braces or orthotics and pain management.

-Arthritis, aches, pains, stiffness, challenges getting out of bed, climbing stairs and more…
+Arthritis, aches, pains, stiffness, challenge getting out of bed, climbing stairs and more…

 Physical therapy is strongly recommended for any muscle, bone, joint, ligament, fascial, or cartilage injury or after surgery.